Back to Blog

 Integrity

 This involves working honestly and with a positive attitude to achieve a common goal.
-Those who have a good work ethic work hard and fast and don’t try to take advantage of the system.
+Those who have a good work ethic work hard and fast, and don’t try to take advantage of the system.

 These personal attributes are what we call soft skills.
-And this is why they are more important than a technical skill set when hiring the right candidates:
+And this is why they are more important than a technical skill set when hiring the right candidates.

-Teaching the hard skills
+Teaching the Hard Skills

 • A happier employee can increase sales by up to 37%.